 Our thanks go to Tony Jones and Adam Kemp (Protec Marine Pty Ltd) for collecting otoliths as part of routine collecting from the South Australian tuna farms (mortalities) in Port Lincoln under AFMA supervision.
-Our appreciation also goes to Thor Carter who helped clean and archive many of the otoliths, Kyne Krusic-Golub (Fish Ageing Services) for sectioning and reading the otoliths, and Scott Cooper for database support.
-This work was funded by AFMA and CSIRO's Wealth from Oceans Flagship.
+Our appreciation also goes to Kyne Krusic-Golub (Fish Ageing Services) for sectioning and reading the otoliths and to Scott Cooper for database support.
+This work was funded by the Australian Fisheries Management Authority and CSIRO's Oceans and Atmosphere Flagship.